wesleyarchbell/ai-agent-art-forge/CONTRIBUTING.md

 2. Search through existing issues
 3. Create a new issue with your question

-Thank you for contributing to CDP Agentkit!
+Thank you for contributing to CDP AgentKit!